A Local's One Week Puglia Itinerary

 Evening

-If you’re feeling like pasta and fabulous Roman dishes for dinner, just outside the historic walls you have A’Roma.
+For dinner, if you’re feeling like pasta and fabulous Roman dishes, just outside the historic walls you have A’Roma.
 Located inconspicuously inside the entrance of an apartment building, look for the sign and just ring the bell to be let in.
-If in the mood for seafood, check out always classy Alex.

 After dinner, Quanto Basta in the old city is routinely elected one of Italy’s finest bars.
 The atmosphere, with fashionable locals sipping drinks on the sidewalk and spilling out into the narrow street, is always great.

 Two things to be sure to try while you’re in the city are a rustico (a puff pastry filled with mozzarella, bechamel, and a touch of tomato sauce) and a caffe leccese (an espresso served with ice and sweetened, syrupy almond milk).
-For anyone with a sweet tooth, the chocolatier Maglie has divine chocolate covered figs.

 Overnight in Lecce